astromahi/simplesession/README.md

         // Do something with session

-2. Setting Session Data
+2. Set Session Data

-    simplesession uses map[string]interface{} as its storage for handling data at runtime for improving efficiency
+    simplesession uses map[string]interface{} as its storage for handling data at runtime which greatly improves the efficiency

         session.Set(key, val)